Viva Drag Vegas

-"Viva Drag Vegas" is the twelfth episode of the twelfth season of RuPaul's Drag Race.
-The episode focuses on the Las Vegas show RuPaul's Drag Race Live!

-Gigi Goode wins the mini-challenge as well as the main challenge.
-Jackie Cox is eliminated from the competition after placing in the bottom two and losing a lip-sync against Crystal Methyd to "On the Floor" by Jennifer Lopez.
+"Viva Drag Vegas" is the twelfth episode of the twelfth season of the American television series RuPaul's Drag Race.
+It originally aired on May 15, 2020.
+The episode's main challenge tasks the contestants with performing a medley of original songs from the Las Vegas show RuPaul's Drag Race Live!
+The challenge requires contestants to lip-sync, record original rap verses with Leland, and learn choreography from guest judge Jamal Sims.
+Gigi Goode wins the main challenge.
+Jackie Cox is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Crystal Methyd to "On the Floor" by Jennifer Lopez.